Transparency First

 Chase uses the 5/24 rule to limit approvals for applicants who rapidly open multiple cards for signup bonuses.
 It acts as a velocity control mechanism to reduce bonus abuse and acquisition costs.

 5/24 counts new personal credit cards opened in the last 24 months, regardless of issuer.
-To be approved for most Chase cards, you must be under that limit at the time of application.
+Based on observed data, you generally need to be under that limit at the time of application to be approved for most Chase cards.

 Amex Lifetime Bonus Rule